scicloj/scicloj.old.replaced-20220218/resources/templates/md/posts/2020-11-24-end-nov-2020-ds-study-meetings.md

 ### Data visualizations practice
 - **Plan**: We will explore a data problem with an emphasis on data visualizations.
-- **Workflow**: We will share sharing a joint REPL session on a remote machine with our local editors.
+- **Workflow**: We will share a joint REPL session on a remote machine with our local editors.
 We will switch hands from time to time.
 - **Facilitated by**: TBA and Daniel Slutsky
 - **Time**: [13:00 27 Nov 2020 in UTC](https://time.is/1300_27_Nov_2020_in_UTC/)